dmorris0/python_intro/Chapter_04_Strings_and_Indexing.md

 ```

 * Stings are defined using single or double quotes
-* Can place single quotes inside double quotes and vice versa
+* You can place single quotes inside double quotes and vice versa:
 ```python
 >>> a = 'Melinda said "Hello!"'
 >>> print(a)